macloo/course-syllabi/README.md

 # Course Syllabi

 I keep syllabuses from my past courses online because someone else might find them useful.
-Some of these will not be taught again.
-The most recent ones are at the top.
+Each of these is a website.
+Older courses were static HTML sites that I built.
+Newer courses are at WordPress.com.
+The most recent courses are at the top.
 Usually I teach two courses each semester at UF.

+For a synopsis of any course, open the About page in the syllabus.
+For weekly topics and links to assignments, open the Course Schedule page.

 [Social Media Skills](https://socmeduf.wordpress.com/) JOU 4930 Spring 2016